igw68/Science2/ttt-learning-algorithm.md

 **Nice step when completing the automaton**
 They treat an example of non-completeness as a counterexample given by the teacher and insert it the same way.
+On the second thought this is misleading.
+This is just a standard operation to reestablish closure.

 ## Minimizing counterexamples
 There is something about minimizing discriminators.
 I do not understand this.

 ## Complexity
-This is measured in query complexity, symbol complexity **?**, and space complexity
+This is measured in query complexity, and space complexity Query complexity is $O(n)$, $O(kn^2+n\log(m))$.
+Space complexity is $O(kn)$ as they require at most one test for every transition.
+Since they store everything in a tree, the size of the tree is linear in the size number of tests.

 ## Experiments
 They run the experiments on concurrent processes as examples